gloony/roundcube_ttrss/README.md

 ```
 You need a fully functional TTRSS server
-Install these content into your_roundcube_root/plugins/ttrss/
+Install this content into your_roundcube_root/plugins/ttrss/
 Configure your config.inc.php to add this plugin
 Go to your settings into your RoundCube instance and add your login and server
 ```